Combining Academia and Industry Approach for Secure Coding and Requirements Checklist in S-SDLC: Systematic Literature Review

 DOI:

-Rapid progress of digital transformation has occurred governments, organization and around the world. where this rapid digital transformation is not followed by the security protection of digital infrastructure and its application.
-For example, in Indonesia One of the largest banks was unable to operate its online and physical services for three consecutive days due to a cyber-attack..
+Rapid progress of digital transformation has occurred governments, organization and vendors around the world. where this rapid digital transformation is not linearly followed by the security protection of digital infrastructure and its application.
+For example, in Indonesia One of the largest banks was unable to operate its online and physical services for three consecutive days due to a cyber-attack.
 And many international organizations also experienced the same thing or even worse like bankruptcy.
-Because of this phenomenon the authors have and identified namely requirement and coding in Secure Software Development Lifecycle (S-SDLC).
-Where in this study the authors compose 18 Secure Requirement Checklist (SREC) and 72 Secure Coding Checklist (SCOC) based on Secure Requirement Practices of previous research study and translating international standard of Open Secure Coding Practice (OSCP).
-Where in this practice it’s likely security vulnerable are produced.
+Because of this phenomenon the authors have performed a systematic literature review and identified there are two important phases namely requirement and coding in secure software development lifecycle (S-SDLC).
+In this study the authors compose 18 Secure Requirement practices (SREC) and 72 Secure Coding Checklist (SCOC) checklist based on Combining previous academia research study and international standard of open secure coding practices (OSCP) in which we target the security vulnerable most occurred to governments, organization and vendors around the world according to Open Web Application Security Project Foundation.
+This checklist can be embedded in the Quality Assurance process to check in sequence whether the Requirements and Coding that are produced are safe or not from the cyber-attack.
+Additionally, the checklist approach is simple to understand and can be implemented to a popular public consumer automation testing tools enabling faster software development while maintaining software security.

 Plum Analytics